MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 -----------

-In addition to the tips described above, the ``LLMJVM_dump`` function will give detailled information about the current state of Java threads when the issue occurs.
+In addition to the tips described above, the ``LLMJVM_dump`` function will give detailed information about the current state of Java threads when the issue occurs.
 See :ref:`this section<vm_dump>` to learn more about ``LLMJVM_dump``.